Cost of Living in South Korea for Indian Students in 2026

 Study Abroad Expert

-So, you have got the kimchi cravings, the K-pop dreams, and a burning desire to dive deep into the Korean culture?
-But before you get on that plane to Seoul, let's explore the living expenses in South Korea for international students, tips to manage your budget and tuition fees of top universities in S. Korea.
+So, you have got the kimchi cravings, the K-Pop dreams, and a burning desire to dive into Korean culture?
+But before you hop on that plane to Seoul, let's talk about the living expenses in South Korea.
+This article will take you deep into South Korea living expenses, the tips and tricks to manage your budget and top universities.

 Cost of Living in South Korea 2024

 The cost of living in South Korea, especially for Indian students, is less than in most major countries like the US, the UK, Canada and Australia.
-However, the major part of the living expenses is contributed by accommodations, and we will discuss all types of accommodations available in South Korea for students, along with their estimated average rent.
+However, cost of living in major cities like Seoul is pretty high, with a single person needing approximately ₩2.1-3.7 million ($1,500-$2,600 USD) monthly, including rent, depending on lifestyle and location.
+In the rest of the locations, the average monthly expenses can come out to be $1044, on average.
+The major part of the living expenses is contributed by accommodations, and we will discuss all types of accommodations available in South Korea for students, along with their estimated average rent.
 This article covers details on the cost of living in South Korea, from affordable eateries to budget-friendly entertainment places.
-Additionally, the article also consists of the average estimated costs to live in South Korea in 2025.
+Additionally, the article also consists of the average estimated costs to live in South Korea in 2026.

 • Cost of Transportation in South Korea